 Bessie Muñoz, Staff Attorney read more

 Bessie Munoz is a Staff Attorney at the Young Center’s San Antonio office.
 Bessie graduated from St. Mary’s University School of Law where she participated as a Student Attorney in the Immigration and Human Rights Clinic.
 She assisted clients seeking asylum, legal permanent residency and U Visa.
 During the summer of 2015, Bessie interned with the Mexican American Legal Defense and Educational Fund.
 She also interned at the U.S. Equal Employment Opportunity Commission and at Texas RioGrand Legal Aid.
 Bessie was a staff writer for The Scholar Law Review on Race and Social Justice.
 During her third year in law school, she served on the The Scholar’s board as Symposium Editor and was a Research Assistant at the Immigration and Human Rights Clinic.
-Bessie graduated from St. Mary’s University with her Master’s in Business Administrations and her Bachelor of Business Administration in Marketing and International Business
+Bessie graduated from St. Mary’s University with her Master’s in Business Administrations and her Bachelor of Business Administration in Marketing and International Business.

 Nicole Cooper, Volunteer Coordinator read more

-Vanessa Pineda, Staff Attorney read more
+Vanessa Pineda, Managing Attorney read more

-Vanessa Pineda is a staff attorney in the Phoenix office.
+Vanessa Pineda is the Managing Attorney in the Phoenix office.
 Prior to joining the Young Center, Vanessa was the Pro-Bono Coordinator and Senior Staff Attorney at the Florence Immigrant and Refugee Rights Project in Phoenix, Arizona.
 At FIRRP, Vanessa represented detained and released children before the Phoenix Immigration Court and Maricopa County Juvenile Court.
 In addition, she mentored pro-bono attorneys handling children’s cases.
 Following law school, Vanessa was an Associate at Tapia-Ruano & Gunn, P.C., in Chicago, Illinois, where she practiced removal defense and family-based immigration law.
 Vanessa obtained her Juris Doctor from the DePaul University College of Law, and her bachelor’s degree from Arizona State University.
 She is licensed to practice law in Illinois and Arizona.